BerndiVader/MythicMobsExtension/README.md

 ## CustomSummonSkill:

 Use this mechanic to add ax,ay,az to the targetlocation.
 Use ranged value in amount option.
+Use leashtocaster(leash/lc) to leash the summoned mob to the caster.

 ##### `- customsummon{a=2to20;type=mobname} @self`